 The established predictors of HIE gave equally good discrimination using all three feature set time point collections: antenatal period gave an AUC of 0.71 (95% CI 0.64-0.77; n=20 predictors), antenatal and infant birth weight was 0.73 AUC (95% CI 0.67-0.79; n=21 predictors) and antenatal and intrapartum measures had an AUC 0.70 (95% CI 0.64-0.77; n=35 predictors).

 The feature selection approach was applied to select the top n=20, n=40 or n=60 features using antenatal only, antenatal and growth, and antenatal and intrapartum measures (Supplemental Data File 1) and modelled using logistic regression for comparison with established predictors (Figure 3).
 Broadly, there was no strong difference in discrimination between the clinically defined and Elastic net, LASSO and extra trees feature selection approaches.
 SVC and RFE performed worse than the clinically defined features at the antenatal timepoint.
-There was a trend towards better discrimination with larger number of features included in the model.
+There was a trend towards better discrimination with a larger number of features included in the model.
 However, the models derived using features identified by Badawi et al gave better performance than the automated approaches with similar numbers of predictors.
 Adding intrapartum or growth variables did not strongly affect performance.

 We found no strong difference in discrimination when comparing logistic regression to a range of other classifiers (Supplementary Figure 4).